MMathew4788/Food_Order_Webpage/README.md

 ### Stripe Integration
 This project integrates Stripe for payment processing.
 When you submit your cart, you will be prompted to enter your payment information using the Stripe checkout form.

-To use the Stripe integration, you will need to add your Stripe secret API key to the `STRIPE_SECRET_KEY` environment variable in the .env file located in the server folder, and your Stripe publishable key to the `REACT_APP_STRIPE_PUBLIC_KEY` environment variable in the root directory .env file.
+To use the Stripe integration, you will need to add your Stripe secret API key to the `STRIPE_SECRET_KEY` environment variable in the .env file located in the server folder, and your Stripe publishable key to the `REACT_APP_PUBLISHABLE_KEY` environment variable in the root directory .env file.
 You can obtain your Stripe API key from your Stripe account dashboard.

 ### Runing the client side code
 - Clone the repository to your local machine using `git clone`.